 - Sulfur Bohr model

 - Calcium Bohr model

 - Bromine Bohr model

-Find Valence electron of Oxygen through its Bohr diagram
+Find the Valence electron of Oxygen through its Bohr diagram

 Valence electrons are found in the outermost shell of an atom and they can take participate in the formation of a chemical bond.
 These electrons have more energy compare to the inner shell electrons.

 From the Bohr diagram of an atom, we can easily find the number of valence electrons in an atom by looking at its outermost shell.